Sithmi-Shehara/Traffic-and-Accident-Detection-System/README.md

 Escalation mechanisms and offline SMS fallback

 🌐 4.
-Citizen Appeal Management System (Frontend)
+Citizen Appeal Management System

-Frontend Web Application – Developed by Shehara I.G.D.S
+Fullstack Web Application – Developed by Shehara I.G.D.S

 A professional React-based web frontend that allows citizens to submit and track traffic violation appeals and enables administrators to review, approve, or reject appeals transparently.